-If No or In Process, provide your Initial Operating Capability (IOC) date.
+8.4b If not completed or In Process, provide your Initial Operating Capability (IOC) date.

-The AMS program was granted a renewal ATO for 365 days on March 12, 2021.
+The AMS program was granted a renewal ATO for 1095 days on March 12, 2021.
 AMS is a moderate security categorization system.

 Section 9 - Technology Usage